swiftlang/swift-evolution/proposals/NNNN-strange-interpolations.md

 We propose deprecating several string interpolation syntaxes which were unintentionally permitted by the Swift parser, such as `"\(x, y)"` and `"\(foo: x)"`.
-Code using these constructs will emit warnings with fix-its in Swift 4.2, and will be removed or interpreted differently in a future version of Swift.
+Code using these constructs will emit warnings with fix-its, and a future version of Swift may reject them as invalid or change their meaning.

 Swift-evolution thread: [Pitch: Deprecate strange interpolations in Swift 4.2][thread]